imabhinavdev/python/Training/Notes.md

 4. [Input and Output](#input-and-output)
 5. [Flow Control](#flow-control)
 6. [String](#day-4)
+# Day 1
+History and basic of python
+# Day 2
 # Variables
 1. Only alphabets and digits
 2. only one special symbol ' _ '